WILLIAM N. MORGAN, FAIA (1930-2016)

 1974 - Norfolk Townpoint Apartments, Norfolk VA.
 Likely unbuilt.
 Developed by John S. Whaley.

 1975 - The Pyramid Condominium, 9500 Coastal Highway, Ocean City MD.
 Built for John S. Whatley.
 Sloping in all directions, the structure is all concrete with aluminum framed windows, resulting in an asymmetrical pyramid that silhouettes the shape of a steep dune.
 171 one and two bedroom apartments.
 Viewed from the front, the symmetry of the interlaced stepped balconies can be seen.
 250,000 sf.
-Commissioned 1971.
+Commissioned in 1971.

 1975 - The Wayne Thomas House, aka Hilltop House, 3350 Baseball Pond Road, Brooksville FL.
 3500 sf.
-Commissioned 1972.
+Commissioned in 1972.
 Structural, Haley Keister; built by Howard Woodward; Featured in Architectural Record Houses of 1976.
 Near Ernest Lee Road.
 Still in the Thomas family as of 2018.

 1975 - The William Morgan Duplex, aka Dune Houses, 1941-43 Beach Avenue, Atlantic Beach FL.
 Concrete and gunite shell encased in earthen walls, forming a man-made dune covered with grass.
 Two apartments make up the property.
 Curvaceous interior walls are part wood, part painted concrete.
 Each apartment 750 sf.
 Commissioned 1974.
 Sold in 2012 to William Drew and Jennie Malloy.
 Sold in 2020.

 1976 - The Hayne and Virginia McCondichie House, aka Beach House, 61 Ponte Vedra Boulevard, Ponte Vedra Beach FL.
-Commissioned 1974.
+Commissioned in 1974.
 Featured in Architectural Record Houses of 1977.
 2,800 sf.
 Structural engineer, Haley Keister; built by Dave Plummer.
 Sold and destroyed around 2013.

 1978 - The Jesse C. Watkins House, Orange Park FL.
 Status unknown.